thoughtworks-jumpstart/guides/docs/frontend-web-development/react-props-with-func.md

 # Props with Functional Component

-reusing component with a similar layout for different data
+Functional components allow for the reuse of components with a similar layout for different data

 ## Covers

-1. Why Functional Component
+1. Why Functional Components
 2. Passing a value to a functional component

-## Why Functional Component
+## Why Functional Components

 Functional Components is perhaps the easiest way to create a highly reusable component.
-Say we want to create a component that can say Hi to many different people.
+Say we want to create a component that says Hi to various people.
-A naive way is to keep repeating.
+A naive way is to keep repeating the code. (copy and paste!)

 ```javascript
 <div>Hi John Smith</div>